Skip To Main Content

 Community Engagement

-Aligned with the GFS program and mission, community engagement celebrates the Light in everyone: in our neighbors, families, and students.
+Aligned with the GFS program and mission, community engagement celebrates the Light in everyone: our neighbors, families, and students.
 Led by Dr. Zarah Adams and teachers in every division, our students are encouraged to learn about issues impacting our city and world.
-They learn to ask questions and research solutions, identify partners, and engage in a meaningful, ongoing manner.
+They ask questions and research solutions, identify partners, and engage in a meaningful, ongoing manner.

 Community engagement emphasizes dialogue and partnership with neighbors and community leaders.
 This approach extends across the school to teachers and students who get to know our neighbors, local business owners, and community leaders, and form relationships through class projects, such as the local park study in the Lower School, and student clubs like the Upper School’s Community Action club, which supplies sandwiches to the Germantown Community Fridge each week.